 Have you ever wondered about ways to manage stress in Rochester?
 I bet you have.
 Especially in the past few months.
 There are so many things that are suddenly out of our control.
-The simplest of daily activities like doing groceries or visiting family suddenly have become an ordeal.
+The simplest of daily activities like doing groceries or visiting family suddenly has become an ordeal.

-At Willem Verweij Physical Therapy we aim to help your wellbeing on all levels – Physically and emotionally.
+At WV Physical Therapy we aim to help your wellbeing on all levels – physically and emotionally.
 We know that taking care of one has a positive effect on the other.
 One thing you can do to address your emotional wellbeing and manage stress is meditation.
 Several weeks ago we had the pleasure of talking to Heather Day, she is the owner of Upala Yoga & Wellness Arts in Rochester, about the benefits of meditation; some common misconceptions about meditation; and some simple techniques that can help you get started TODAY.

 You can click here to watch the entire interview.